hmans/r3f-stage/README.md

 > **Warning**
-> This repository has moved into the [Composer Suite Monorepo](https://github.com/hmans/composer-suite).
+> This project has moved to the [Composer Suite Monorepo](https://github.com/hmans/composer-suite).